Matin-Iravani/CStats-Crypto-Tracker---Python/README.md

 ### Setup

 1. **API Key Setup**: CStats uses an API key from [CoinMarketCap](https://pro.coinmarketcap.com/).
-The current key in the project belongs to Matin Iravani and you are welcome to use it.
-However, you can also create your own key by following these steps:
+You can create your own key by following these steps:

    - Go to [CoinMarketCap](https://pro.coinmarketcap.com/signup/).
    - Create a free account by signing up.